-Box Type: 'segr' Container: FD Information Box ('fiin') Mandatory: No Quantity: Zero or One
+Box Type: 'segr'

+Container: FD Information Box ('fiin')

 The FD session group box is optional, although it is mandatory for files containing more than one FD hint track.
 It contains a list of sessions as well as all file groups and hint tracks that belong to each session.
 An FD session sends simultaneously over all FD hint tracks (channels) that are listed in the FD session group box for a particular FD session.